Shall LCT perform a most grand play?

 It is important to remember that the story of Romeo and Juliet is a Tragedy.
 Like many other Shakespearean tragedies, many people die in the end and our story comes to its conclusion in sorrow.
 The hate both the Capulet and Montague families spew for one another leads to disastrous consequences.
 In particular, two separate characters are slain during sword fights on stage.
 All stage combat you see was carefully choreographed and rehearsed multiple times before filming to make sure it was 100% believable for the audience yet 110% safe for the actors on stage.
 Additionally, all deaths are portrayed non-graphically and we do not use fake blood in this production.

 On the very off chance that someone is not familiar with how this story ends, we want to put a strong content warning for self-harm and suicidal ideation for the end of this play.
-Romeo and Juliet is a tragedy because, in the end, both protagonists choose to commit suicide rather than live without the other.
+Romeo and Juliet is a tragedy because, in the end, both protagonists choose to die by suicide rather than live without the other.
 While we might not consider mental health to be one of the show’s central topics, it is important to acknowledge that young people in the 1500s and in 2021 alike face a lot of challenges.
 We encourage you to visit the youth specific resources provided by the Suicide Prevention Lifeline at https://suicidepreventionlifeline.org/help-yourself/youth/ if you or someone you know needs support.

 We love this story because it gives us a way to make the work of Shakespeare accessible and exciting for our younger audiences.
 It’s been called “the greatest love story ever told,” and while that may not be entirely accurate, there’s no doubt that Romeo and Juliet is a classic story that we’re still talking about and telling hundreds of years after it was written.
 It’s a story focused on the issues of young people, and while some things have changed since Shakespeare’s time, others are still very relevant today.
 We love this story because it is still speaking to us, making us laugh, making us cry, and making us think – even in 2021.